hyperf/hyperf/docs/en/guzzle.md

 ]);
 ```

-## Use `ClassMap` to replace `GuzzleHttp\Client`
+## Using `ClassMap` to replace `GuzzleHttp\Client`

-If the third-party component does not provide an interface that can replace the `Handler`, we can also use the `ClassMap` to directly replace the `Client` to achieve the purpose of coroutineization of client.
+If third-party components do not provide an interface to replace the `Handler`, we can also use the `ClassMap` function to directly replace the `Client` to achieve the purpose of making the client coroutine-friendly.

-> Of course, you can also use SWOOLE_HOOK to achieve the same purpose.
+> Of course, you can also use `SWOOLE_HOOK` to achieve the same purpose.

-Example is as follow:
+Code example:

 class_map/GuzzleHttp/Client.php